vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-with-tanzu-nsxt.md

 ### Network Segmentation

-By default when vSphere namespaces are created, Distributed Firewall Rules are added to block all access to VMs from sources outside the namespace, other than the supervisor cluster.
-This ensure that VMs and vSphere pods by default are not able to communicate directly with VMs or pods in another namespace.
+By default, when vSphere namespaces are created, distributed firewall rules are added to block all access to VMs from sources outside the namespace, other than the Supervisor Cluster.
+This ensure that VMs and vSphere Pods by default are not able to communicate directly with VMs or pods in another namespace.

-The NSX-T Distributed Firewall applies only to ports on switches known to the ESXi host and do not apply to router ports.
-This distinction is important as NSX-T Load Balancer Virtual Server interfaces are considered router ports, as they only exist as service within a Tier 1 Gateway, meaning the ports are not known to the ESXi host.
-The router ports also do not include any metadata or tags, meaning that the Distributed Firewall has no way to learn which namespace owns the Virtual Server.
+The NSX-T distributed firewall applies only to ports on switches known to the ESXi host and do not apply to router ports.
+This distinction is important as NSX-T load balancer Virtual Server interfaces are considered router ports, as they only exist as service within a Tier 1 Gateway, meaning the ports are not known to the ESXi host.
+The router ports also do not include any metadata or tags, meaning that the distributed firewall has no way to learn which namespace owns the Virtual Server.

-Should there be the need to isolate traffic between separate namespaces there are 2 available options:
+Should there be the need to isolate traffic between separate namespaces, there are 2 available options:

 1. When creating the namespace, override the network settings to define dedicated IP blocks.
-This enables Distributed Firewall rules to be added to drop/deny traffic from VMs in other namespaces towards the Ingress IP pool.
-Using this pattern will require that separate IP ranges are used for Ingress, Egress and Namespace networks.
+This enables distributed firewall rules to be added to drop/deny traffic from VMs in other namespaces towards the ingress IP pool.
+Using this pattern will require that separate IP ranges are used for ingress, egress and namespace networks.
 The networks are expandable at any time, but monitoring and managing IP capacity has an additional overhead.
-2. Use Gateway Firewalls to restrict traffic coming in to each load balancer.
+2. Use gateway girewalls to restrict traffic coming in to each load balancer.
 The benefit is that no additional IP management is required.
-The down side is that each Namespace has its own gateway, with its own firewall rule table, which means that automation is significantly more challenging to implement and manual management will be very difficult.
-Also the Gateway Firewall has not had performance testing conducted against groups with dynamic membership.
-This is an issue at scale, as a workload cluster can only be identified by the tags applied to the Segment it is attached to, meaning in large environments there is potential for a lot of firewall rebuilds during activities such as upgrades, which could lead to performance issues.
+The down side is that each namespace has its own gateway, with its own firewall rule table, which means that automation is significantly more challenging to implement and manual management will be very difficult.
+Also the gateway girewall has not had performance testing conducted against groups with dynamic membership.
+This is an issue at scale, as a workload cluster can only be identified by the tags applied to the segment it is attached to.
+This means in large environments there is potential for a lot of firewall rebuilds during activities such as upgrades, which could lead to performance issues.

 ### <a id=network-recommendations> </a> Networking Recommendations

-The following are the key recommendations for a production-grade vSphere with Tanzu deployment:
+The key recommendations for a production-grade vSphere with Tanzu deployment are as follows:

 - The NSX-T T0 Gateways should be deployed to a dedicated Edge Cluster.
 A separate Edge Cluster should be defined for T1 routers, as this is where load balancer services will run.
 This is for both performance and scalability reasons.
 - [NSX-T Config Maximums](https://configmax.esp.vmware.com/guest?vmwareproduct=VMware%20NSX&release=NSX-T%20Data%20Center%203.1.3&categories=20-0) must be considered when sizing the Edge Cluster that hosts the T1 routers, as the Edge Node size will determine the supported number of objects.
-Edge nodes can be added to Edge Clusters in pairs, with up to 10 Edge Nodes per Edge Cluster.
+Edge nodes can be added to Edge clusters in pairs, with up to 10 Edge nodes per Edge cluster.
 - Workload Clusters should be assigned to separate vSphere namespaces if they are considered separate security zones.
-- To fully isolate the cluster between 2 different vSphere namespaces, per namespace networking (requires vCenter update 3+) should be used to define dedicated Ingress networks per vSphere namespace.
-NSX-T Distributed Firewall rules can be added to deny/drop traffic towards the Ingress networks from un-trusted sources.
+- To fully isolate the cluster between 2 different vSphere namespaces, per namespace networking (requires vCenter update 3+) should be used to define dedicated ingress networks per vSphere namespace.
+NSX-T distributed firewall rules can be added to deny/drop traffic towards the ingress networks from un-trusted sources.
 - An IP Block of 5 continuous IP Addresses is required for the Supervisor Cluster.

 ### Ingress Controllers for Tanzu Kubernetes Clusters